qishibo/AnotherRedisDesktopManager/README.md

-# redis-manager
+# Another Redis DeskTop Client

-> redis desktop manager
+> A faster, better and more stable redis desktop client, which implemented by node, compatible with Linux, windows, mac.
+What's more, it won't crash when loading a large number of keys.
+Building...

 ## Build Setup